-Please see our Coronavirus (COVID-19) information for updated visitor guidelines and other changes that may affect your
+Please see COVID-19 Information for Our Patients for updated visitor guidelines and other changes that may affect your

 What to bring

 Please make sure you have with you the items listed in your packet, which may include radiology films, your patient health history form, and insurance cards.
 You might also like to bring along a book, magazine, or laptop to help pass the time while waiting.

 Dana-Farber has free wireless internet access in most patient areas.

 parking garage from Jimmy Fund Way.
 Once you arrive, your visit will start at Central Registration on the second floor of the Yawkey Center for Cancer Care.
 At the satellite centers,